Transfer Learning-Based Surrogate Modeling for Nonlinear Time-History Response Analysis of High-Fidelity Structural Models: Proposed Framework

 \subsection{Generation of Ground Motions and its Selection}

 There are numerous methods for compiling or generating ground motions for NLTHAs.
 Notably, the proposed framework is not dependent on the characteristics of the input ground motion.
 However, for the case study in this paper, ground motions consistent with site-specific seismic hazard were generated using GMGM\cite{matsumoto2025}.
-The GMGM was trained to learn the underlying distributions of observed ground motions and generated synthetic ground motion time-histories with statistical properties matching those site-specific seismic hazards.
+The GMGM was trained to learn the conditional distributions of observed ground motions and, when embedded within a PSHA framework, enables the generation of synthetic ground motions consistent with seismic hazards.
 GMGM takes a normal random variable as input and outputs a ground motion time-history vector \(\mathbf{g}\in \mathbb{R}^{8192}\) and its label \(\left[M_{w}, R_{RUP}, V_{s30}\right]\), where \(M_{w}\) represents the moment magnitude; \(R_{RUP}\) represents the rupture distance; \(V_{s30}\) represents the average seismic shear-wave velocity in the top \(30~\mathrm{m}\) of the Earth's subsurface.
 A stationary Poisson process was used to model the diffuse seismicity of the area with an occurrence frequency of \(0.5\) events per year.
 The epicentral area was modeled as a source with a radius of \(55~\mathrm{km}\).
 The hypocenter depth was fixed at \(15~\mathrm{km}\).
 The lower and upper bounds for the moment magnitude were set to \(M_{w,~\mathrm{min}} = 5.5\) and \(M_{w,~\mathrm{max}} = 6.8\) respectively.
 The \(b\) value of Gutenberg-Richter's law was \(b = 0.9\).
 Earthquake occurrence simulations were conductedfor a \(50\)-year period \(10,000\) times using Monte Carlo simulations, generating \(250,476\) ground motions at the engineering bedrock site, where the \(V_{s30}\) was approximately \(400~\mathrm{m/s}\).
 The sampling frequency of $\mathbf{g}$ was 100 Hz, resulting in a duration of 81.92 s, although only the first 40.96 s was used in the case study.
-To compute the ground-surface motions, ground motion amplification analyses were performed using the one-dimensional equivalent-linear method \cite{dyneq}, with the soil parameters listed in Table~\ref{fig:soilparam}.
+To compute the ground-surface motions, ground motion amplification analyses were performed using the one-dimensional equivalent-linear method \cite{dyneq}, with the soil parameters listed in Figure~\ref{fig:soilparam}.